microtrain/bootcamp/02-BashScripting/01-Basics.md

 ## Exercise 3 - Reject unwanted service commands

 For this exercise, create a feature branch called *feature/validate*.
-When you are finished increment the version to 0.2.1 and push to master.
+When you are finished increment the version to 1.2.1 and push to master.

 The product owner has requested that we only be allowed to pass *reload* or *restart* into the service command.
+To achieve we will need to run a test against the second argument to verify it matches a valid command.

 To accomplish this, lets add a new variable to the top of our script called OK and lets set that to false.
+If the result of our test confirms the value of the sceond argument matches an allowed value then we will set the value of OK to true.
+We will conduct another test against the value of true to determine if we should execute the program or return message to the user.

 ```sh
 OK=false